Elson9/Geoserver/README.md

 This solution uses Jenkins to automatically deploy a containerized (docker) build of Geoserver to Microsoft Azure.
 Since Jenkins runs on a local system, in a real-world deployment scenario, a dedicated server would need to be in place.
 Various cost and scalibility considerations would also need to be made in order to determine whether this is the best approach for a given company/organization.

+The server can be accessed at [http://geoserver-jelson.eastus.azurecontainer.io:8080/geoserver](http://geoserver-jelson.eastus.azurecontainer.io:8080/geoserver) with the following credentials:
+- Username: admin
+- Password: IS27-SPA

 ### Requirements

 - [Docker](https://docs.docker.com/desktop/install/linux-install/)